katvolk/analytical-resonance-widths/README.md

 # analytical-resonance-widths
-notebooks to calculate mean motion resonance widths
+notebooks to calculate estimated mean motion resonance widths and plot them for planetary systems